Team-Inceptus/InceptusNMS/CONTRIBUTING.md

 ### Documentation Conventions

 We document all fields and methods, regardless of visibility.
 This includes package-protected and private methods and fields.
 The only (current) exception are constructors on enum classes.
+Files must also maintain a double-space, CRLF format and must not have tabs.

 #### `class` object

 - This object should always be the first object in the JSON file.
 - `type` should always be the first line in the object.
+- `extends`, if provided, should be after `type`.
+- `implements`, if provided, should be after `extends` or `type`.
-- `enclosing`, if provided, should be after `type`.
+- `enclosing`, if provided, should be after `implements`, `extends`, or `type`.
 This is only necessary for subclasses.
-- `visibility`, if provided, should be after `enclosing` or `type`.
+- `visibility`, if provided, should be after `enclosing`, `implements`, `extends`, or `type`.
 If not provided, it is implied to be `public`.
-- `mods`, if provided, should be after `enclosing`, `visibility` or `type`.
+- `mods`, if provided, should be after `visibility`, `enclosing`, `implements`, `extends`, or `type`.
   - This array must be in the order that the modifiers are declared.
 For example: `public static final` should be `["static", "final"]`.
+  - The array must be declared on one line.
 - `comment` should always be the last line in the object.

 #### `enumerations` array